-Until a withdrawal agreement has been ratified by the UK and EU Parliaments or Article 50 has been revoked, no deal remains a possible end state for the Brexit process.
+Until a free trade agreement has been ratified,no deal remains a possible end state for the Brexit process.

 In order to support our members, prepare for this possibility techUK has produced information and guidance to help our members get ready